Sums of even powers of k-regulous functions: Case of positive definite forms

 \begin{thm}\cite[Third Theorem]{Reznick} Let $p$ and $q$ be positive definite forms on $\R^n$.
 Assume that the rational function $\frac{p}{q}$ is homogeneous of degree $2kd$.
-Then, it can be written as a sum of $2d$th powers of rational functions whose denominator is a product of powers of $q$ and $(x_1^2+x_2^2+\dots + x_n^2)$. \end{thm}
+Then, it can be written as a sum of $2d$-th powers of rational functions whose common denominator is a product of powers of $q$ and $(x_1^2+x_2^2+\dots + x_n^2)$. \end{thm}

-The two above results above immediately imply \begin{thm} With the assumptions of Theorem \ref{Reznick}, the rational function $\frac{p}{q}$ can be written as a sum of $2d$th powers of $(k-1)$-regulous functions on $\R^n$.
-In particular, $\frac{p}{q}$ is a sum of squares of functions of class at least $\mathcal{C}^{kd-1}$. \end{thm}
+These two results immediately imply the following. \begin{thm} With the assumptions of Theorem \ref{Reznick}, the rational function $\frac{p}{q}$ can be written as a sum of $2d$-th powers of $(k-1)$-regulous functions on $\R^n$.
+In particular, $\frac{p}{q}$ is a sum of squares of functions of class at least $\mathcal{C}^{kd-1}$. \end{thm} \begin{proof}